 Habitat and Range

-Moose are primarily found in North America, where they can be found in forests, swamps, and other wetlands.
+Moose are primarily found in North America, including Alaska, where they can be found in forests, swamps, and other wetlands.
 They are adaptable animals that can survive in a variety of different habitats, including the tundra and boreal forests.
 Moose are also known for their ability to swim, and they are often seen wading through lakes and rivers in search of food.

 Horses are found all over the world, both in the wild and in domestication.
 Domesticated horses are typically found on ranches and farms, while wild horses can be found in a variety of habitats, including grasslands, deserts, and forests.
 The wild horses of North America, known as mustangs, are perhaps the most well-known group of wild horses in the world.